ap-in-indy/sully-hackathon/Project Notes.md

 * (How do we get patients more of what they want while not overburdening the physician any further?)

+# Risks / Concerns

+* How well does the Realtime API from OpenAI perform?
+* Is overlapping audio, speech, etc. going to be a problem in practice?
+* Is it going to know who is speaking between the clinician and patient?
+* Can you ask the system instructions / ai persona to transcribe both in English and in Spanish for any text?

 --------------------------------------------------------

 4-Hour Hackathon scope cuts